-Reality Check Quick Takes: Are 94 million Americans out of the labor force?
+Reality Check Quick Takes: Did premiums rise 116% in Arizona?

-(CNN)President Donald Trump on Tuesday is delivering a sweeping speech to Congress outlining his legislative priorities and vision for the country.
+(CNN)President Donald Trump on Tuesday gave sweeping speech to Congress outlining his legislative priorities and vision for the country.

-He's choosing his words carefully -- but will he stick to the facts?
+He chose his words carefully -- but did he stick to the facts?

 Here's CNN's quick take fact checks of Trump's address: